Ankurintouch/Explore/README.md

-# Explore
+# Xplore
-Explore App - Ola API Hackathon
+Xplore App - Ola API Hackathon

-Here is the project concept about Explore
+Here is the project concept about Xplore

 Problem Statement: